 The lack of volume indicators isn’t a show stopper though, and the Esbit 750 ml Titanium Pot has become a part of the cook system that I carry when I want to cook with wood or fall back to Esbit tabs when it rains.
 If you’re interested in buying one, my only suggestion is to shop around for the least expensive price.
 Amazon (Prime) usually has the best pricing available, about $10-20 less than other Internet retailers.
 Other manufacturers sell similar pots, although not as lightweight as the Esbit 750 ml Titanium Pot.

-Disclosure: Esbit provided Philip Werner (SectionHiker.com) with a free 750 ml Titanium post for this review.
+Disclosure: Esbit provided the author with a 750 ml Titanium post for this review.

 Most Popular Searches